OhadBenH/JobSerarch/README.md

 A powerful Chrome extension to streamline your job search process by automatically extracting job information from various job sites and saving it to organized files.

-## 🚀 Features
+## Features

-- **Automatic Job Data Extraction**: Extracts job information from LinkedIn, Indeed, and other job sites
+- **Job Data Extraction**: Automatically extracts job information from LinkedIn, Indeed, and company career pages
-- **AI-Powered Summarization**: Uses OpenAI and Claude APIs to summarize job requirements and responsibilities
+- **AI Summarization**: Optional AI-powered job description summarization using OpenAI or Claude
-- **Flexible Data Storage**: Saves data in both JSON and Excel (CSV) formats
+- **Persistent Window**: Keep the extension open while browsing different job sites
-- **Duplicate Detection**: Prevents duplicate entries with user-friendly overwrite options
+- **File Storage**: Saves data in JSON and CSV formats to your specified location
-- **Custom File Locations**: Specify where to save your job data files
+- **Duplicate Detection**: Warns about duplicate jobs with overwrite option
-- **Progress Tracking**: Real-time progress updates during extraction
+- **Comments System**: Add personal notes to each job with auto-save functionality
-- **Modular Design**: Easy to extend and maintain
+- **Job Management**: View, search, filter, and export all saved jobs

-## 📋 Extracted Information
+## 📋 Saved Information

 - Company name
 - Job role/title